PowerDNS/pdns/pdns/dnsdistdist/docs/statistics.rst

 latency-avg100
 --------------
-Average response latency of the last 100 packets.
+Average response latency in microseconds of the last 100 packets

 latency-avg1000
 ---------------
-Average response latency of the last 1000 packets.
+Average response latency in microseconds of the last 1000 packets.

 latency-avg10000
 ----------------
-Average response latency of the last 10000 packets.
+Average response latency in microseconds of the last 10000 packets.

 latency-avg1000000
 ------------------
-Average response latency of the last 1000000 packets.
+Average response latency in microseconds of the last 1000000 packets.

 latency-slow
 ------------